jmjamison/rclone-intro/episodes/01-introduction.md

 ::: objectives
 -   Be able to transfer data from the command line using rclone
 -   Know where to get help and examples
--   [something else]
+-   Understand the difference between command line and gui applications
 :::

 ## Introduction

-Rclone is a command line program to manage files on cloud storage.
+Rclone is a *command line* program to manage files on cloud storage.
 After download and install, continue here to learn how to use it: Initial configuration, what the basic syntax looks like, describes the various subcommands, the various options, and more.

 ![Test Illustration](test-illustration.jpg)